Castle Risk: Map

-The map is divided into six empires and three neutral areas.
-A player receives four troops per turn for each empire the player controls and six troops for controlling all the neutral areas.
+The map is divided into six empires and three neutral (independent) areas.
+Each of these is subdivided into smaller territories.
+A player receives four troops per turn for each empire the player controls and six troops for controlling all the independent areas.
 A common variation in play is to have each of the neutral regions worth two troops a turn.